Are you planning to breastfeed but don’t know what you need for it?

 Keep reading to find out about the 10 Must-Have Breastfeeding Essentials every mom needs to have for her Nursing Kit!

 In my post about “Breastfeeding Facts Every Mom Must Know About”, I write all about the most important things you should know about Breastfeeding as well as the struggles that come with it.

 But as often in life, there is a solution to almost every problem!

 So, in case you are reading this while still pregnant, lucky you.
 Get yourself these breastfeeding essentials to make your life after birth much easier!
 If you already gave birth and are desperate for some help, your struggles will find an end.

 1. Nipple Cream & Soothies

 Probably one of the most common breastfeeding struggles for new moms are sore, hurting nipples!
-They are simply not used to this kind of stimulation and therefor get irritated in the beginning.
+They are simply not used to this kind of stimulation and therefore get irritated in the beginning.
 I remember the pain of my sore nipples more than the actual pain of giving birth.
 Probably because it was hurting for a few weeks rather than only a few hours.

 But don’t worry, there are quite a few things you can do to deal with the pain.
 In my opinion, these items are probably the most important breastfeeding essentials you will need!